vlad21591/ML-DataScience-Project/README.md

 After seeing that both sexes who got diagnosed with a heart condition had a chest pain of medium pain, for further examination of the resulst we checked and planned a bar graph to see the chest pain of different ages who got diagnosed too.

-I will continue on cheching different statistics of this study.
+I will carry on checking different statistics of this study and update the project accordingly.

 ### Acknowledgements for the creation of data: